 Colour and fanfare in London, last-minute drama at Wembley.
 Robben and Ribery, Reus and Lewandowski, Klopp vs. Heynckes.
 The first all-German final in the UEFA Champions League between Bayern Munich and Borussia Dortmund didn’t disappoint.

-bundesliga.com revisits the 2013 decider between the two German giants…
+After legends from both sides faced one another for a rematch at the Allianz Arena in Munich, bundesliga.com revisits the 2013 Wembley decider between the two German giants…

 The build-up: Borussia Dortmund

 Jürgen Klopp and Dortmund had just relinquished their two-year stranglehold on the Bundesliga, coming up second best to Bayern – the familiar foe they themselves had deposed in 2011.
 The Champions League final offered a chance of redemption, and what would have been the crowning achievement of Klopp's whirlwind tenure.